A Compact Broadband Purcell Filter for Superconducting Quantum Circuits in a 3D Flip-Chip Architecture

 \subsection{Device Implementation}

 The chip stack-up used for the chip design and simulation is shown in Fig.~\ref{fig:main}(a) and consists of two bulk silicon substrates ($\varepsilon_r=11.45$~\cite{Krupka2006}) with thickness $h_t=h_b=500\,\mu\text{m}$, separated by a chip spacing $h_s=10\,\mu\text{m}$ defined by SU-8 polymer spacers.
 Both top and bottom chips are patterned with 150\,nm thick Nb films for metal layers.
 The two chips are assembled using a flip-chip bonding process adapted from~\cite{Norris2024}.
 Superconducting indium bumps are deposited on both chips to provide galvanic inter-chip connections.
-The bottom chip size is $7\times4.3\,\text{mm}^2$, while the top chip is intentionally made 1\,mm smaller than the bottom chip in lateral dimensions to facilitate electrical fan-out of the feedline.
+The bottom chip size is $10\times6\,\text{mm}^2$, while the top chip is intentionally made 1\,mm smaller than the bottom chip in lateral dimensions to facilitate electrical fan-out of the feedline.
 An optical micrograph of the assembled device is shown in Fig.~\ref{fig:main}(b).
 The fabrication process is identical to that used for qubit-integrated 3D flip-chip devices, thereby inherently incorporating fabrication tolerance encountered in practical superconducting quantum processors.